Secure Your Brand Identity with Expert Trademark Registration

 • Failure to File Trademark Form TM-48 - While filing a trademark application, the trademark attorney or the trademark agent has to file and attach Form TM-48 on behalf of the applicant.
 In case the form TM - 48 is filed incorrectly or executed in an incorrect manner, the trademark examiner can raise an objection.
 The applicant can solve this problem by filing a request under Form TM - 16 and correcting it.

-• Incorrect Address on the Trademark Application - If the applicant ends up putting a wrong address on the trademark application, it could lead to an objection of the same.
+• Incorrect Address on the Trademark Application - If the applicant ends up putting the wrong address on the trademark application, it could lead to an objection of the same.
 Form TM-16 can be filed to correct the information in the trademark application.

 • Wrong Specification of Products and Services - If the specification of the products and services provided by the applicant is too vague and encompasses a large range of products, it can lead to an objection to the same.